julianofinck/Auto-Soil-Profile-Drawer/README.md

 any eventual error straight on screen.
 I developed this tool still in my first month of work and received a big compliment from my boss at the time.
 ----------------------------------------------------------------------------------------------------------
+## First time using this tool?
-> First time using this tool?
+	First time using this tool?
 1. "Let AutoCAD know where are the Hatches and the CTB (Color Dependent Plot Style)" On AutoCAD, type "_OPTIONS", go to "Files"
      Under "Support File Search Path",